viktoriamahrberg/supercazzola/README.md

 ## Business Model

-B2C (Buiness to Customer) - A carefully selected e-shop of imported natural wines to sell to winelovers over 21 years old in Sweden.
-Selection will mainly come from South Africa and Italy, seeing the gap in the market of South African wines, will especially make Supercazzola a name for itself.
+B2C (Buiness to Customer) - A carefully selected e-commerce of imported natural wines to sell to winelovers over 21 years old in Sweden.
+Selection will mainly come from South Africa and Italy, seeing the gap in the market of South African low intervention wines, will especially make Supercazzola a name for itself.
 B2B (Business to business) - A big part of Supercazzolas business model will be to distribute wine to bars and restaurants in the southern part of Sweden.
-Wine events, wine tastings and
+Wine events, wine tastings and pop-up events will have our presence.

 Since we offer alcoholic beverage we will not have sales nor discounts on our products, but will rather make sure our community have fun at our accessable events and wine tastings, which will be shared by newsletter to those who sign up.

 ## Target Audience